-This programme of study will prepare you for direct employment in the uniformed public services and is suitable for anyone who wishes to enter a particular specialist area of work.
+This course will prepare you for direct employment in the uniformed public services and is suitable for anyone who wishes to enter a particular specialist area of work.
 It includes work experience with one of the services to build your experience.
 If you know what career path you want to take in the public services, this is the course for you.

 A range of pathways are available, dependent on your qualifications.